New York Court Rules That Home Health Care Workers Can Legally Be Paid for 13 Hours of a 24 Hour Shift

 Seek Legal Assistance Today

 If your employer has prevented you from taking your legally required breaks at work, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.